 - Always protect your device with a strong and reliable password and never reveal it to unknown people.

 - Configure settings to block the installation of third-party apps.
 This method is known to protect you against both stalkerware and real malware.

 - Delete unwanted apps or the ones you don’t require.
 This frees up memory space and reduces paid traffic.

 - Use reliable security software protection.

-In cases, an individual may know and agree to have Stalkerware apps installed on his device for contractual reasons.
-For more information on this topic, you can visit Kaspersky Blog.
+In some cases, an individual may know and agree to have Stalkerware apps installed on his device for contractual reasons.